Beautiful Gardens of Provence: Visitor Guide

 Jardin Romain Caumont sur Durance Gardens in Provence

 Caumont-sur-Durance is almost equidistant from the larger centres of Avignon and Cavaillon.
 This village, which is generally off most tourist itineraries, has a recreation of a Roman-era garden on the site of a 1st-century BC Roman villa.
 The award-winning Roman Garden is worth visiting.
-Several digs on the property have revealed the foundations of a large-scale villa estimated to be 2,500 m2.
+Several excavations on the property have revealed the foundations of a large-scale villa, estimated to be approximately 2,500 m².
 In addition, a sizable pond (likely used as a pool) is located in the centre of the garden, which is 65 m (213 ft) long.
-While there are eight sections to the Roman Garden, it is easily visited in an hour.
+While the Roman Garden has eight sections, it can be easily visited in an hour.

 Contact Information: